 TAYLOR, Sir THOMAS WARDLAW, lawyer and judge; b.
 25 March 1833 in Auchtermuchty, Scotland, son of the Reverend John Taylor and Marion Antill Wardlaw; m. first 8 Dec.
 1858 Jessie Cameron (d.
-1863) of Toronto, and they had three children; m. secondly 1864 Margaret Vallance* of Hamilton, Upper Canada, and they had seven children; d.
+1863) in Toronto, and they had three children; m. secondly 20 Oct.
+1864 Margaret Vallance* in Hamilton, Upper Canada, and they had seven children; d.
 2 March 1917 in Hamilton.

 Since his father was a prominent minister of the United Associate Synod of the Secession Church in Scotland, Thomas Wardlaw Taylor grew up in a manse where the public controversies of the day, particularly those involving the relations of church and state, received much attention.
 His mother, well educated and proud of her American loyalist background, was frequently ill; she conducted his education in an irregular, sometimes stimulating, but generally undisciplined fashion.
 Taylor, devoted to his protective mother and without boyhood companions, took up the solitary occupations of hiking, angling, and reading.

 Taylor enrolled at the University of Edinburgh in 1848 and soon found the lectures austere and undemanding.
 Admitted to articles during his second year, he quickly realized that the demands of the law office were overshadowing his studies.
 He discontinued articles and in 1852 graduated ba, with a first in Greek and a second in Latin.